saxent/hpcnow-labs/01-access.md

 -->
 # Hands-On 01: Getting access to the cluster

-In this hands-on, we are going to setup the required software in order to be able to access to the High Performance Computing cluster.
+In this hands-on, we are going to setup the required software in order to be able to access the High Performance Computing cluster.

 *Estimated time : 15 minutes*